-- >> These hotlines are run by non-profit organizations, and may not be answered "live" at all times as a result. - >> Listings followed by % are for groups known to be sexually-oriented; listings followed by # are for primarily TS-oriented groups; listings followed by a are for heterosexual TV/CDs only.
-Most other listings are for "open" (both TV/CD and TS) groups.
+These hotlines are run by non-profit organizations, and may not be answered "live" at all times as a result.

+- >> Listings followed by % are for groups known to be sexually-oriented; listings followed by # are for primarily TS-oriented groups; listings followed by a are for heterosexual TV/CDs only.
+Most other listings are for "open" (both TV/CD and TS) groups. - >> While we make every effort to keep this listing updated, phone numbers may change without notice.